gagoit/simple_dummy/README.md

 ```

 ## Config the associations:
 You can config the name, number of objects, and the structure file location of each association.
-Like
+Like:
 ``` ruby
 data = SimpleDummy.new("post", 2, {
   filename_with_path: "test/post.yml",